Ever wondered what it takes to move your church to the next level — how to improve your church — to make it better and more effective to mission?

-Are you making it easy for this to happen?
-Or is it difficult to connect at your church?
+Is it difficult to connect at your church?

 So many people walk right out the back door of churches because someone (somewhere along the process) dropped the ball.
 It’s so unfortunate when that happens.

-That’s why careful attention to your processes and systems to for follow-up, ministry participation, and volunteerism has to happen all the time.
+That’s why careful attention to your processes and systems for follow-up, ministry participation, and volunteerism has to happen all the time.

 Are there ways to make the on-ramp easier for people?
 Are you doing things that are not essential and as a result hindering your participation?